 Russell Lake Project Location Map:

-The Company is planning to carry out a first-phase, 3,000 metre drill program to follow up on notable historic exploration and findings, as well as to test additional targets with the potential to generate new discoveries.
-This fully funded and permitted drill program will test previously identified prospective target areas, some of which host high-grade uranium mineralization in historical drill holes.
-Of particular interest for this inaugural drilling program will be the Grayling Zone.
-This program will be the first of several phases of drilling at the project.
+Skyharbour will conduct a first phase of drilling consisting of 3,000 metres to follow up on notable historic exploration and findings, as well as to test additional targets with the potential to generate new discoveries.
+This phase of drilling will test previously identified prospective target areas, some of which host high-grade uranium mineralization in historical drill holes.
+Of particular interest for this inaugural drilling program will be the Grayling Zone located nearby the exploration camp and road.
+This first phase of drilling will then be followed up with several other phases of drilling totalling 10,000 metres in 18 – 20 drill holes.

 Significant structural offsets with the potential to act as major traps for uranium mineralizing fluids have been identified at the Grayling Zone.
 Traps such as these are the setting for high-grade zones of uranium mineralization at Denison’s adjacent Wheeler River Project (Phoenix and Gryphon deposits) as well as Skyharbour’s adjacent Moore Uranium Project (Maverick and Maverick East Zones).
-The Company’s inaugural drill program at the Russell Lake project will be focusing on the large gaps between mineralized holes in order to further define the mineralization and controlling structures at the Grayling Zone, as well as testing the down-dip and down-plunge extensions of the Grayling thrust fault into the basement rocks which have seen limited historical drilling.
+The Company’s initial drill program at the Russell Lake project will be focusing on the large gaps between mineralized holes in order to further define the mineralization and controlling structures at the Grayling Zone, as well as testing the down-dip and down-plunge extensions of the Grayling thrust fault into the basement rocks which have seen limited historical drilling.
+Logistics for this initial drill program will be facilitated by the proximity of the Grayling Zone to the camp at McGowan Lake.

 The Russell Lake Project is a large, advanced-stage uranium exploration property totalling 73,294 hectares strategically located between Cameco’s Key Lake and McArthur River Projects and adjoining Denison’s Wheeler River Project to the west and Skyharbour’s Moore Uranium Project to the east.
 Highway 914, which services the McArthur River mine, runs through the western extent of the Property and greatly enhances accessibility.
 Similarly, a high-voltage powerline situated alongside Highway 914.
 Skyharbour’s acquisition of Russell Lake creates a large, nearly contiguous block of highly prospective uranium claims totalling 108,999 hectares between the Russell Lake and the Moore uranium projects.